jon-jacky/Piety/doc/precursors.md

-**Piety** is a notional operating system to be written in Python.
-It is a response to this impulse:
+This table provides information and links about some unusual operating systems.
+Most are responses to this impulse:

 > *Today's operating systems and applications are bloated and
 > complicated.
 Let's start over, and create a complete system that is